Mongolor Building: History

 After the People's Revolution in mid-1921 the School of the Red Pants was established with nine chosen students permanently stationed in the building.
 This institution later became the Military Academy.

 The autopsy of Sukhbaatar was carried out inside the building on Feb 23, 1923.

 In 1935 the contents of the 1921 military hospital on American Hill was carted east to its new location in the Mongolor Building.
 The hospital was named "Military Hospital of the Red Revolutionary Soldiers" and functioned as a surgical ward.
 In 1939 it received many wounded from the Battle of Khalkhin Gol.

 From 1950 to 1957 the Skin Treatment Department of the hospital was located in the building and in 1957 was about to start a large-scale refurbishment when the Architectural Planning Authority of Ulaanbaatar intervened and stopped the refurbishment from taking place.
 It cited the building's historical value and its listing in the national registry.
 Demolition on the first floor was stopped and restored and only the second floor received a plastering and paint finish before the clinic moved in.

 In 1977-78 foundation settling was identified on the southern part of the building.
 This was rectified with additional concrete reinforcement at the foundation level.

-The building's current tenant is the Mongem Hospital which has operated for 30 years.
-It is currently at risk of demolition as encroachment from developers continues apace.
-Many historical buildings in Ulaanbaatar were demolished with little notice in 2019 including the old residence of Prime Minister Genden as well as the Natural History Museum.
+The building's current tenant is the Mong-Em Hospital which has operated for 30 years.